Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 Connect-AzureAD -TenantId "[The tenant Id]" New-AzureADServicePrincipal -AppId -DisplayName
 ```

+#### Explore the sample

+1. Open your browser and navigate to `https://localhost:44321` and sign-in using the link on top-right.
+1. Click on Create New link to create new tasks and you can select the user from the list and assign a task to that user.
+1. Click on To-Do List to access all the tasks assigned to users in the tenant of signed-in user.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.